 Number 3 on my Top 10 list is EMF, Riena and RAP integration.

-I’ll be the first person to admit that when I first heard about the Rich Ajax Platform (RAP) I didn’t get it.
+I’ll be the first person to admit that when I first heard about RAP, the Rich Ajax Platform [now Remote Application Platform], I didn’t get it.
 I assumed RAP was about re-recreating the Eclipse UI in a browser.
 I, like many others, quickly realized that this is not the point of RAP.
-RAP brings the Eclipse programming model – Jobs API, JFace content providers, SWT API, Stacks, Forms, Selection Providers, etc… to the browser.
+RAP brings the Eclipse programming model — Jobs API, JFace content providers, SWT API, Stacks, Forms, Selection Providers, etc… to the browser.
 If you appreciate the Eclipse programming model, and more importantly, if you have invested in the Eclipse programming model, then RAP is your best friend.